zUkrainak47/Genshin-Simulator/README.md

 - Commands include:
   - leveling artifact (to next tier or to +20)
   - re-rolling artifact
-  - changing artifact source (domain/strongbox)
-    - this affects how likely the artifact is to have 4 sub stats
+  - saving artifact to inventory
-  - etc.
+  - etc

 # TODO
 - allow saving artifacts to text file